1/2 thinly sliced apple

 1/2 tablespoon cinnamon

 1. Steam your sliced apple.
-I steamed mine for five minutes but you can steam it for longer if you want your apple to be softer (just don’t steam it for ages because we’re not after baby food here).
+Steam for five minutes but you can steam it for longer if you want your apple to be softer (just don’t steam it for ages because we’re not after baby food here).